cjerrington/cjerrington.github.io/src/posts/2023-05-02-ubuntus-change-with-python-support.md

 According to [Debian.org](https://wiki.debian.org/Python), their website states, 'Debian is the largest "integrated Python distribution"', and recently removed the "python" package and symlink since Python 2 is depreciated.
 Meaning there are packaged scripts shipped with the OS that rely on certain aspects of the Python language to perform certain functions within the OS.

-Ubuntu for example you can count the number of packages that depend on Python, not counting the python specific packages.
+Take Ubuntu for example, you can count the number of packages that depend on Python, not counting the python specific packages.
 This number will be pretty large.

 {% highlight shell %}
 apt-cache rdepends python3 | grep -v python | wc -l